Hobie Cat: Changes in ownership

 Hobie Alter sold the Hobie Cat Company to the Coleman Company in 1975.
 In 1982, Coast Catamaran (The official name of the Hobie Cat Company at that time) bought dinghy company Vagabond and its line of dinghy designs from Ron Holder and produced a series of dinghies (Hobie Hawk, Hobie Holder 12, Hobie Holder 14, Hobie Holder 17 & Hobie Holder 20) and monohulls in the 1980s and 1990s, including a 33 foot keelboat (Hobie 33), all of which were quite successful, though they never reached the same popularity as their signature catamarans and were discontinued not long thereafter.

 In 1989, the Hobie Cat Company was split between Hobie Cat Company (North America) and Hobie Cat Europe and sold separately, the latter of which began operating independently and designing and producing its own catamarans.
 The two companies shared worldwide production & distribution rights to the Hobie Cat designs, but otherwise operated as separate entities.
 Hobie Cat Europe went on to introduce many race oriented catamaran designs and has been the impetus behind most of the “modernization” of Hobie’s production line, with most of Hobie North America’s designs remaining fixed since the 1980s & 90s or moving towards rotomolded boats, SUPs and kayaks, which Hobie focused on heavily in the 2000s.
 Hobie Europe is responsible for all of Hobie’s Formula 18 and Formula 20 boat designs, as well as several other race and youth sailing boats.
 Most of Hobie Europe’s production line was not made available in the US, except to owners willing to pay to have them imported.
 Notable exceptions included the Hobie Tiger and Hobie Wildcat, which were eventually offered in the US to compete with F18 offerings from Nacra, as the popularity of F18 racing in the US grew.
 Hobie Europe also built their own variant of the Hobie 18 which featured pivoting/retractable centerboards instead of daggerboards.
 Hobie Europe also spawned a further subdivision, Hobie Australasia, in 2000.

 In 1995, The Hobie Cat Company (North America) was sold again to a new private owner.

 The Hobie Cat Company purchased back Hobie Europe and its subsidiary Hobie Australasia in 2012, combining the three into one company again.
 Hobie Europe found itself struggling under the weight of a wide range of boat models, compared to the relatively few offerings of Hobie North America (which had discontinued much of its catamaran production at that time and consolidated production around the Hobie 16, rotomolded boats and kayaks).

 The Hobie Cat Company was sold in March 2021 to venture capitalists, including Maynard Industries.
 In November 2022, Hobie entered an agreement with Starting Line Sailing to produce Hobie 16s in Bristol, RI, after production had lagged significantly due in part to supply chain and logistics issues during the COVID-19 pandemic.
-On December 12, 2023, that arrangement was terminated.
+On December 12, 2023, that arrangement was terminated, and production was moved to Mexico.

+On September 24, 2025, The Hobie Cat Company was sold to Bass Pro, with production moved again to Lebanon, Missouri.